-7. Reclamation bonds
+7. Reclamation deposits

-The Reclamation bonds are pledged to the Ministry of Energy, Mines and Petroleum Resources of BC and the Government of the Northwest Territories.
+The reclamation deposits are pledged to the Ministry of Energy, Mines and Petroleum Resources of British Columbia and the Government of the Northwest Territories.
 They are invested in guaranteed investment certificates with one-year terms that automatically renew.
-As at November 30, 2018, accrued interest on these bonds totals \$506 (November 30, 2017 - \$410) and has been included in other receivables (Note 4).
 Management has determined that the Company has no material reclamation work related to the properties requiring the deposits.